gregschmit/rails-rest-framework/guide/03_controllers/index.md

 ## Configuration Reference

-The class attributes below all have sensible defaults and can be set at any level of the inheritance hierarchy (child controllers inherit from parents).
+The class attributes below all have sensible defaults and can be set at any level of the inheritance hierarchy.
+Assignments are local to the controller they're written on; wrap them in a `propagate` block to share them with descendant controllers.
 Grouped by concern:

 ### Core / Resource